The Best Cafes in Florence for Study Abroad Students: Places to Study in Florence

 Melaleuca has become a Florence staple, an Australian-owned cafe right by the Arno with incredible pastries, brunch, and specialty coffee.
 It’s bright, lively, and perfect for a late breakfast or a mid-morning break.

 Their cinnamon rolls are absolutely insane, I think about them at least once a day.
 The menu changes seasonally with fresh local ingredients.
-It’s a popular spot among study abroad students, especially on weekends, so plan to go early.
+It’s a popular spot among study abroad students, especially on weekends.
+They don’t take reservations, so plan to go early.

 Study/Work Friendly: They do not allow laptops, they’re pretty strict about this so it’s not worth trying.